zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database-orig/serverless-with-nosql-database/baggage-tracking-demo/baggage-tracking-demo.md

   ![](images/arch-diagram.png)

-Here is an architecture diagram at the component level.
+Here is architecture diagram at the component level.

   ![](images/component-arch.png)